codio-templates/hello-turtle-c-/.guides/content/Type-Casting-c5e2.md

 |||

-{Try it}(sh .guides/bg.sh javac code/operators/PlaygroundCasting.java java -cp code/operators/ PlaygroundCasting 2 )
+{Try it}(sh .guides/bg.sh g++ code/operators/casting.cpp -o code/operators/casting ./code/operators/casting 2)

 <details><summary><b>More Info</b></summary>If either or both numbers in Java division are a `double`, then `double` division will occur.
 In the last example, numerator and denominator are both `int` when the division takes place - then the integer division result is converted to a double. </details>